Materials-Consortia/OPTIMADE/optimade.rst

     - **mass**: OPTIONAL.
 If present MUST be a float expressed in a.m.u.
     - **original\_name**: OPTIONAL.
 Can be any valid Unicode string, and SHOULD contain (if specified) the name of the species that is used internally in the source database.

-          Note: With regards to "source database", we refer to the immediate source being queried via the OPTiMaDe API implementation.
+          Note: With regards to "source database", we refer to the immediate source being queried via the OPTIMADE API implementation.
 	  The main use of this field is for source databases that use species names, containing characters that are not allowed (see description of the list property `species_at_sites`_).

   - For systems that have only species formed by a single chemical symbol, and that have at most one species per chemical symbol, SHOULD use the chemical symbol as species name (e.g., :val:`"Ti"` for titanium, :val:`"O"` for oxygen, etc.)